My paper maché method for masks, Halloween projects, etc

 The short version

-Let me try to save you some time; here’s the shortest version I can give you of this article: Start with a base shape, and cover it in heavy duty shipping tape so the paper maché doesn’t stuck to it too much.
+Let me try to save you some time; here’s the shortest version I can give you of this article: Start with a base shape, and cover it in heavy duty shipping tape so the paper maché doesn’t stick to it too much.
 Get some wallpaper paste, newspaper, and brown wrapping paper.
 Protect your work area with newspaper and wax paper.
 Scoop up some paste in your hand and smooth it onto your base.
 Lay pieces of paper in place and smooth them over with more paste.
-Alternate newspaper and brown paper so you can keep track of your coverage.
+Alternate layers of newspaper and brown paper so you can keep track of your coverage.
 Do one or two layers at a time and let them dry for a day before continuing; sunlight and/or a fan helps!
 For big projects like an oversized mask, do about eight layers.
 Finish with a layer of brown paper for easier painting.
 Good luck!

 Now, here’s a whole lot more information…